MiDataInt/mdi-apps-framework/docs/appSteps/configuration.md

 by:
 - extending the Shiny module function declaration with additional arguments
-- wrapping the appStep UI contents with the required `standardSequentialTabItem()` function, which constructs the appStep page structure
+- wrapping the appStep UI contents in the required `standardSequentialTabItem()` function, which constructs the appStep page structure

 ```r